 There has never been a more crucial time for individuals to consider nursing as a career or for nurses to advance their educational preparation.
-A nursing shortage that is predicted to be long lasting, a well-documented nursing faculty shortage, growing complexity in health care, technological advances that are changing the face of health care across the continuum and an aging population all contribute to the need for more nursing professionals.
+A nursing shortage that is predicted to be long lasting, a well-documented nursing faculty shortage, growing complexity in health care, technological advances that are changing the face of health care across the continuum and an aging population all contribute to the need for more nurses, nurse leaders, nurse educators, and nursing scientists.
 Marquette faculty have embraced the challenge to move nursing education to the highest level.
-The College of Nursing has been recognized for its innovative approach to curriculum development.
-The varied curriculums prepare students to enter the complex health care environment.
 Marquette has set the standard for curriculum innovation at the baccalaureate, master’s and doctoral levels.

 Because nursing is such a complex profession, Marquette nursing students receive an education that is solidly based on the physical/biological science, social/psychological science and humanities (including theology and philosophy).
 Because of the strength of their education, students and alumni all understand what it is to be a Marquette nurse.